space-wizards/website-content/content/about/nightlies.md

 ARM is currently supported for Linux servers but nowhere else.

-#### What about Windows 7?
+#### What about Windows 7 and Windows 8?

-Windows 7 is not supported and never will be, period.
+Windows 7 and 8 are not supported and never will be, period.